The Unbroadcastable Radio Show

 The Unbroadcastable Radio Show was a monthly live comedy show performed at the Comedy Store, Manchester.
 The show took the format of the recording of a radio show, featuring topical comedy written up to (and occasionally during) the day of performance.

 The show has been nominated for "Best Writing" and "Best Touring Show" at the North West Comedy Awards.
 It has also been featured in the Liverpool and Ludlow Comedy Festivals.
 The show is currently in development with the BBC comedy unit.

 John Warburton and Toby Hadoke performed on BBC Radio 4's 28 Acts in 28 Minutes doing an Unbroadcastable sketch.

-The last Unbroadcastable Radio Show was performed on 21 June 2009.
-It featured Toby, Peter, Helen and Dominic.

-In 2021 Toby, Helen, Peter, Dominic, John and Alfie performed a one off live online special featuring new and old sketches.
+The last Unbroadcastable Radio Show was performed on 21 June 2009, featuring Toby Hadoke, Peter Slater, Helen Copley and Dominic Woodward.
+In 2021 Hadoke, Copley, Slater, Woodward, John Warburton and Alfie Joey performed a one off live online special featuring new and old sketches.